tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

 Carry out the following steps while your environment is not running.
-For that press "ctrl + c" to shut down Jupyter and then run `docker compose stop` in your instance to stop the execution of the container.
+For that press "ctrl + c" to shut down Jupyter notebook and then run `docker compose stop` in your instance to stop the execution of the container.

 {{% /warning %}}